Why Is My Chickens Comb Pale?

 Anemia

-A pale comb can be a sign of anemia, which occurs when the chicken has a low red blood cell count or insufficient hemoglobin.
+A pale comb can indicate anemia, which occurs when the chicken has a low red blood cell count or insufficient hemoglobin.
 Anemia can result from various factors, including blood loss, nutritional deficiencies (such as iron deficiency), internal parasites (like worms), or certain diseases.

 Poor Nutrition

-Inadequate nutrition, specifically a lack of essential vitamins and minerals, can lead to a pale complexion.
-Chickens require a balanced diet with sufficient amounts of vitamins, minerals, and protein to maintain their health and vibrant comb color.
+Inadequate nutrition, specifically lacking essential vitamins and minerals, can lead to a pale complexion.
+Chickens require a balanced diet with sufficient vitamins, minerals, and protein to maintain their health and vibrant comb color.

 Heat Stress